-Logs are stored in the OS-specific temp directory.
-On most Unix-like systems that is/tmp.
-On Windows Vista the logs can be found in c:\Users\<user>\AppData\Local\Temp, where <user> is the logged in user.
-On Mac OS X, the temp directory varies for each user.
-You can determine your temp directory by opening the Terminal application and typing echo \$TMPDIR> at the prompt.
+Logs are stored in the OS-specific home directory.
+On most Unix-like systems that is/home/<username>/.
+On Windows the logs can be found in c:\Users\<username>\, where <username> is the logged in user.
+On macOS the usual location is /Users/<username>/.

-There are two convenience commands that will help you manage the logs.zip-log-files filename will gather all the logs in the temp directory and put them in one zip file, at the
+There are two convenience commands that will help you manage the logs.zip-log-files filename will gather all the logs in the temp directory and put them in one zip file, at the location specified.
+After doing zip-log-files the existing logs are not deleted, you can do so explicitly by using__delete-log-files.

 The following is a chart describing the name of the loggers available, the type of events each logs, at what level, and provides a sample output using the XMLLayout.
-All the loggers are found in org.nlogo.log.Logger.
+All the loggers are found in org.nlogo.log.logger.
 When referring to the loggers in the configuration file you should use the fully qualified name.
-So, for example, the logger globals would actually be org.nlogo.log.Logger.GLOBALS
+So, for example, the logger GLOBALS would actually be org.nlogo.log.logger.GLOBALS